An award-winning journalist and the bestselling author of eight books explains why having good work ethic is essential to writing success.

 This is the trouble most writers have and because I’ve suffered from the hundred-unfinished-projects-on-my-desktop syndrome, I feel qualified to tell you to cut it out!

 I mean, seriously, think about it.
-Wouldn’t a bad, but finished book, be better than a dozen wonderful but unfinished ones?
-With the bad one, at least you have the opportunity to send it out there, get feedback, learn from your mistakes, and improve.
+Wouldn’t an average, but finished, book be better than a dozen incredible but unfinished ones?
+When you have a completed manuscript, you have the opportunity to fix it.
+You can send it out, get feedback, learn from your mistakes, and improve.
 What are those unfinished manuscript pages doing?
 Nothing.
-I learned last year that if I wanted to build work ethic and if I wanted my projects to go out into the light of the world, I needed to get serious about finishing them.
+I realized last year that if I wanted my projects to go out into the light of the world, I needed to get serious about finishing them.
 One at a time.
 Finish one, then move on to the next.

 This is not a bad way for a writer to think and work.